-The World Health Organization (WHO) has declared monkeypox public health emergency of international concern.
-Since 1970, the rare disease, caused by an infection of the monkeypox virus (a close relative of smallpox) was primarily found in central and western Africa, but in 2022, monkeypox has triggered outbreaks in many non-endemic countries.
-To help stop the spread, it’s critical for all health care providers to understand the signs and symptoms of monkeypox, how transmission works and who is vaccine eligible.
+The World Health Organization (WHO) has declared monkeypox (mpox) a public health emergency of international concern.
+Since 1970, the rare disease, caused by an infection of the mpox virus (a close relative of smallpox) was primarily found in central and western Africa, but in 2022, mpox has triggered outbreaks in many non-endemic countries.
+To help stop the spread, it’s critical for all health care providers to understand the signs and symptoms of mpox, how transmission works and who is vaccine eligible.

 Get personalized education right in your inbox.

 Select your interests now.

 According to the Centers for Disease Control and Prevention (CDC), monkeypox (mpox) symptoms are similar to smallpox symptoms but tend to be milder.
 They may include fever, headache, back and muscle aches, swollen lymph nodes, chills and fatigue.
 Not all patients with mpox experience flu-like symptoms before developing a rash, however; some only experience a rash or sores.
 A mpox rash resembles pimples or blisters on or inside the genitals or anus, but the pox-like bumps may also appear on the face, hands, feet, chest or inside of the mouth.
 The rash goes through several phases—evolving, as the American Academy of Dermatology Association (AAD) explains, from macules to papules to vesicles to pustules before scabbing and then crusting over.
 The illness typically lasts about two to four weeks.